 For large groups of homogeneous loans that are collectively evaluated (pursuant to requirements in ASC 450-20), Ginnie Mae establishes the allowance for loan losses and records an allowance against both principal and interest.
 When Ginnie Mae determines that it is probable a credit loss will occur and that loss can be reasonably estimated, Ginnie Mae recognizes the estimated amount of the incurred loss in the allowance for loan losses.
 Ginnie Mae aggregates its mortgage loans based on common risk characteristics, primarily by the type of insurance or guarantee (FHA, VA, RD, PIH) associated with the loan, as each has a different recovery rate.
 Ginnie Mae also categorizes uninsured loans separately from insured loans.
-The allowance for loan losses estimate is calculated using statistical models that are based on historical loan performance and insurance or guarantee recoveries.
+The allowance for loan losses estimate or guarantee recoveries.
 The estimate also includes qualitative factors, where applicable.